Kalman Bayesian Neural Networks for Closed-form Online Learning

 For the smoothing step (I), \eqref{eq:smootheds} becomes

 for neuron $n=1\ldots M_l$ with $\vec k_n = (\C_z^{l+1,-})^{-1}\cdot (\vec \sigma_{az}^n)^2$.
 All quantities in \eqref{eq:smootheda} can be calculated in closed form but the cross-covariance $(\vec \sigma_{az}^n)^2$, which depends on the activation function.
 As with the forward pass, ReLU allows an analytical solution, while for sigmoidal activations a closed-form approximation exists.
-For details be referred to \cite{huber2020bayesian} and the appendix.
+For details be referred to \citet{huber2020bayesian}\arXiv{ and the supplementary material}.

 The result $\vs$ of step (I) becomes the quantity $\vt$ of step (II), for which the mean and covariance in \eqref{eq:smootheds} are given by

 with $\L= \C_{wza}\cdot(\C_a^{-})^{-1}$, $\C = \diag(\C_{w}, \C_{z}^{l,-})$, and $\C_a^+ = \diag((\sigma_a^{1,+})^2,\ldots,(\sigma_a^{M_l,+})^2)$.
 The structure of the covariance can be explained as follows.
 At the forward pass, $\W$ and $\vz^l$ are independent as $\va$ is not observed and these three quantities are connected via a v-structure $\W \rightarrow \va \leftarrow \vz^l$ (cf. Fig.~\ref{fig:backwar}).
 Thus, $\C$ has a block-diagonal structure.
 At the backward pass, a descendent of $\vz^l$, namely $\vy$ is observed and thus, $\W$ and $\vz^l$ are dependent.
 The mean $\vmu_w^{+}$ and covariance $\C_w^{+}$ are the updated weight parameters of $p(\vw|\vx, \vy, \SD_{i-1})$, while $\vmu_z^{l,+}$ and $\C_z^{l,+}$ are used for the quantity $\vt$ of step (I) of layer $l-1$.
 This update rule differs from \citet{huber2020bayesian} since $\vz^{l}$ is not deterministic for any layer but the input layer.
 All quantities are known except of $\C_{wza}$, which is given by